dododogame/dododo-wiki/beatmap-spec.md

 The `SPACE_X` sentence maps the position of the row (according to note lengths) to the spatial position.
 The position mapped to 0 is drawn at the leftmost place, and the position mapped to 1 is drawn at the rightmost place.
-It is not necessarily monotonically increasing (to possibly make the judge line move to the left) or being continuous (to possibly make the judge line jump suddenly).
+It is not necessarily monotonically increasing (to possibly make the judgement line move to the left) or being continuous (to possibly make the judgement line jump suddenly).

 `NOTE_X` and `HIT_X` do similar things to what `SPACE_X` does, but `NOTE_X` defines the spatial position of drawn notes